eapostol/slackbot-random-victim-finder/readme.md

 * Hosting.
 This application is hosted on Heroku using their [free tier](https://www.heroku.com/pricing).
 Continue using Heroku or any hosting service of your liking.
 * mLab.
 Create a new deployement and Users then update the URI.
-* Class sessions.
-This app was built for two different classes (Monday/Wednesday & Tuesday/Thursday) that meet on Saturday in a combined session.
+* Cohort session.
+This app was built for two different cohorts (Monday/Wednesday & Tuesday/Thursday) that meet on Saturday in a combined session.
 If your schedule differs the following files will require session names (i.e. mw, tth, sat) to be updated, removed and/or added:
 	* [Victim.js](./models/Victim.js).
 Update model names as needed.
 	* [anotherVictim.js](./options/anotherVictim.js).
 Update `callback_id` and exports names as needed.
 	* [mwClass.js](./options/mwClass.js).
 Update with the names of your students.